michaelrbock/notes/books/designing-data-intensive-applications-part-1.md

 #### Relational vs. Document Databases Tradeoffs

-* Use a document model if your application data has a document-like strucutre (i.e. a tree of one-to-many relationships, where typically the entire tree is loaded at once).
+* Use a document model if your application data has a document-like structure (i.e. a tree of one-to-many relationships, where typically the entire tree is loaded at once).
     * This avoids *shredding* in relational model which splits a document into multiple tables.
     * Avoid *too*-deeply nesting data.
     * Be careful of poor support for joins.
         * If your application has many-to-many relationships, the document model is less appealing.
         * De-normalizing helps, but application needs to keep denormalized data consistent.
-        * Joins can be emuluated in application code, but is usually slower than DB joins.
+        * Joins can be emulated in application code, but is usually slower than DB joins.

 * Document databases are usually *schema-on-read* (aka *schemaless*, implicit schema, interpreted when read), vs. *schema-on-write* in relational DBs.
     * Analogy to dynamic/runtime vs. compiled  type checking in programming languages.
-* Schema changes in dociument model usually involve `if/else` statements in code vs. `ALTER TABLE`/`UPDATE` migrations in relational model.
+* Schema changes in document model usually involve `if/else` statements in code vs. `ALTER TABLE`/`UPDATE` migrations in relational model.

 **Data Locality**